<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=314834185700910&amp;ev=PageView&amp;noscript=1">

 2. Early Retirement Penalties.
 Hourly employees who take early retirement may see reduced monthly benefits.

-To illustrate these concepts, we will next show example pension benefit calculations for both Management and Hourly employees.
-Note that each employee's benefit is determined by specific factors, such as hire date, years of service, salary, and the plans they're enrolled in.
-The Retirement Group has worked with numerous AT&T employees, so our specialists will be able to work through the specifics with you — so you can receive the highest possible benefit.
+To illustrate these concepts, let's consider some sample pension benefit calculations for both management and hourly employees.
+Each employee's benefit is determined by specific factors, such as hire date, years of service, salary, and the plans they're enrolled in.
+The Retirement Group has worked with numerous AT&T employees, so our specialists have the experience to walk you through the specifics and help you optimize your benefits.
 While these examples are typical and generic, they may not apply precisely to your unique situation.

-Example Pension Benefit Calculation: Hourly AT&T Employee with Pension Band System
+Pension Benefit Calculation Example: Hourly AT&T Employee with Pension Band System

-About Joe: Joe is an Hourly employee at AT&T working as a Cable Splicing Technician, assigned to Pension Band 120.
+About Joe: Joe is an hourly employee at AT&T, working as a Cable Splicing Technician, and assigned to Pension Band 120.
 He was hired in 1994.
-Because he wants to retire soon, he wants to calculate his Hourly Pension Benefit.
+Because he wants to retire soon, he wants to calculate his monthly pension benefit.

 Under the Pension Band system, Joe's monthly benefit can be determined by multiplying his years of service by the benefit amount associated with his pension band: